About | Libba Phillips, The Intuitive Navigator

 A Deeper Calling

-Throughout those advocacy years I had been quietly sharing what I was learning with others navigating their own impossible seasons.
-But after my daughter was born — and her own experiences began unfolding — that quiet sharing deepened in ways I hadn't anticipated.
-In 2021 I followed the guidance to step back from advocacy work and begin teaching others what I had spent a lifetime learning.
+Throughout the advocacy years I had been quietly sharing what I was learning with others in their own impossible seasons.
+But after she was born — and her experiences began unfolding — that quiet sharing deepened.
+In 2021 the guidance came again: step back from advocacy.
+Teach what you've been living.
 After decades of quietly living this and privately sharing it — it was time.

 Transform Your Life, Transform the World